penndsg/website_source/events/_posts/2017-03-16-data-science-career-panel.md

 6:30 - 7:00 PM -- Q&A session and panel discussion

 7:00 - 8:00 PM -- Catered reception with light food outside auditorium

+### Directions:

+To get to the Law Auditorium, enter the [Perelman Center](https://www.google.com/maps/place/Perelman+Center+for+Advanced+Medicine/), go up the escalator, walk into the West Pavilion to the right, take an elevator to the 5th floor, walk through the glass doors, and the auditorium is to your left.